 As a final note: If you’d like to dive deeper and learn more about how to get the most out of Facebook marketing platforms, have a look at Facebook Blueprint where you’ll find numerous online courses.
 Did you miss this year’s F8 conference?
 No problem, you can still check out the F8 Refresh keynote and sessions on demand.

-Now, are you ready to up your Instagram ad game?
-Give it a shot!
+Now, are you ready to up your Instagram ad-game?
+Make it count!